Graph Model

 A useful modeling rule:

-• Properties store attributes (string/number/date values)
+• Properties store attributes (string/number/date values, always on nodes)

 • Edges store associations (connect one entity to another entity)

-# Querying the graph
+Querying the graph

 Graph queries typically follow patterns like: